IMJLA/Export-Permission/docs/markdown/en-US/Export-Permission.ps1.md

 - Share permissions (ToDo enhancement; for now only NTFS permissions are reported)

 Behavior:
-- Resolves each path in the TargetPath parameter
+- Resolves each path in the SourcePath parameter
   - Local paths become UNC paths using the administrative shares, so the computer name is shown in reports
   - DFS paths become all of their UNC folder targets, including disabled ones
   - Mapped network drives become their UNC paths